NBISweden/IgDiscover-legacy/doc/guide.rst

 to follow this structure (from 5' to 3'):

 * The forward primer sequence.
 This is optional.
-* A random barcode (molecular identifier).
+* A UMI (random barcode).
 This is optional.
 Set the configuration option ``barcode_length_5p`` to 0 if you don’t have random barcodes or if you don’t want the program to use them.
 * Optionally, a run of G nucleotides.
 This is an artifact of the RACE protocol (Rapid amplification of cDNA ends).
 If you have this, set ``race_g`` to ``true`` in the configuration file.
 * 5' UTR
 * Leader
 * Re-arranged V, D and J gene sequences for heavy chains; only V and J for light chains
-* An optional random barcode.
-Set the configuration option ``barcode_length_3p`` to the length of this barcode.
-You can currently not have both a 5' and a 3' barcode.
+* An optional UMI (random barcode).
+Set the configuration option ``barcode_length_3p`` to the length of this UMI.
+You can currently not have both a 5' and a 3' UMI.
 * The reverse primer.
 This is optional.

 We use IgBLAST to detect the location of the V, D, J genes through the